Spectroscopic Confirmation of CEERS NIRCam-selected Galaxies at $\boldsymbol{z \simeq 8-10}$: Introduction

-The abundance and brightness of early galaxies found in these studies seems to be in tension with the predictions from most cosmological models \citep[e.g.,][]{Ferrara2022, Finkelstein2023, Mason2023, Perez-Gonzalez2023}.
+The abundance and brightness of early galaxies found in these studies seems to be in tension with the predictions from most cosmological models \citep[e.g.,][]{Boylan-Kolchin2023, Ferrara2023, Finkelstein2023, Mason2023, Perez-Gonzalez2023b}.
 However, it is important to keep in mind the caveats associated with broad-band-selected high-$z$ samples \citep[see, e.g.,][]{ArrabalHaro2018}, especially when working with a complex, brand new observing facility such as \textit{JWST} to study a still quite unexplored $z\gtrsim8$ redshift regime. \cite{Zavala2023}, for instance, showed that dust-enshrouded galaxies at lower redshifts ($z\lesssim7$) could be misidentified as very high-$z$ objects.
 This can occur when a combination of a strong Balmer break with high dust attenuation and strong nebular emission lines result in spectral energy distributions (SEDs) that resemble the emission dropout signature employed for the selection of Lyman Break Galaxies (LBGs) at high redshift \citep[see, e.g.,][]{Giavalisco2002}.
-Similarly, recent Director's Discretionary (DD) time \textit{JWST}/NIRSpec \citep{Jakobsen2022} observations of a few of the most promising $z>10$ candidates in the Cosmic Evolution Early Release Science survey (CEERS; Finkelstein et al., in prep.) revealed that, at very specific scenarios, strong line emission at $z\lesssim6$ can affect the measurements in several photometric bands resembling the SED of ultra-high-$z$ galaxies \citep{ArrabalHaro2023}.
-Moreover, \cite{Bouwens2022a} reported discrepancies in high-$z$ samples assembled by independent works from the same public data sets, highlighting the differences in the selection criteria employed and the need for more refined \textit{JWST} instrumental calibrations.
+Indeed, this possibility has been verified by recent observations using \textit{JWST}/NIRSpec \citep{Jakobsen2022} to study promising $z>10$ candidates from the Cosmic Evolution Early Release Science survey (CEERS; Finkelstein et al., in prep.).
+One galaxy with a persuasive photometric redshift $z \approx 16$ was instead shown to have $z = 4.9$, with strong line emission affecting flux measurements in several NIRSpec photometric bands and mimicking the SED of a galaxy at much higher redshift \citep{ArrabalHaro2023}.
+Moreover, \cite{Bouwens2023} reported discrepancies in high-$z$ samples assembled by independent works from the same public data sets, highlighting the differences in the selection criteria employed and the need for more refined \textit{JWST} instrumental calibrations.

 Spectroscopic confirmation of such early galaxies is therefore crucial to validate our current photometric samples, identify possible sources of interlopers in the new $z\gtrsim8$ regime we are starting to explore in detail beyond the \textit{HST} boundaries, and help in refining our high-$z$ selection criteria.
 Only after spectroscopic follow up of a statistically significant fraction of the current $z\gtrsim8$ candidates, will we get a good idea of the reliability of the very high-$z$ photometric samples.
 That will in turn result in a better characterization of the number density of these early galaxies in the heart of the Epoch of Reionization (EoR).